 -Can be performed in multiple levels in the same procedure

--Physical therapy can begin the same day as the surgery
+-Physiotherapy can start the same day unlike the surgery

 -Less post-operative pain